kyrczak/biznes-elektroniczny-prestashop/README.md

-# Doncie Hermiony - Prestashop store project
+# Donice Hermiony - Prestashop store project
 College project for "Electronic Business" course.
 The goal was to create a store using Prestashop with scrapped products from a real web store.

 The products and images were gathered from [https://www.sklep-kwiecisty.pl/](https://www.sklep-kwiecisty.pl/).
 The data and images were scrapped using Scrapy.
 The data was then imported to Prestashop using a custom Python script.
 The website was deployed using Docker and tested on Linux (WSL Ubuntu) with Selenium.

+Ready to use image of the shop description is available on the [deploy](https://github.com/kyrczak/biznes-elektroniczny-prestashop/tree/deploy) branch

 # Table of contents
 - [Docker images](#docker-images)